mbest/knockout-freedom/README.md

+**Note:** This plugin isn't necessary with Knockout 3.0, since it includes the behavior added by Knockout Freedom (but using a different method).

 ### **Binding Freedom** plugin for [Knockout](http://knockoutjs.com/)

 Ryan Niemeyer’s blog post [“Knockout.js Performance Gotcha #3 - All Bindings Fire Together”](http://www.knockmeout.net/2012/06/knockoutjs-performance-gotcha-3-all-bindings.html) very clearly describes how and why sibling bindings (multiple bindings on the same element) all update together in Knockout.
 I discovered this problem soon after I started developing with Knockout and have come up with a few solutions since then: